 - Mix seasoning salt, a dash of freshly ground pepper, and 10 shakes of smoked paprika.

-- Put your meat thermometer into the thickest part of the roast and bake at 225 degrees Fahrenheit for about an hour and a half.
-Make sure the thermometer says 115 degrees Fahrenheit.
+- Put your meat thermometer into the thickest part of the roast and bake at 225° F for about an hour and a half.
+Make sure the thermometer says 115° F.

 - Slice the meat as thin as possible and pile on top of a sandwich roll.

-- Place the sliced onion on top of the meat and lather the other side of the roll with horseradish.
+- Place the sliced onion on top of the meat and slather the other side of the roll with horseradish.